gowinsemi/USB2I2S/README.md

-######  <span style="color:blue">*We are in the process of replacing the GOWIN EVAL-AUDIO Board with readily available MAX98357A Amplifier and SPH0645LM4H I2S Microphone modules.
+######  ⚠<span style="color:blue">*We are in the process of replacing the GOWIN EVAL-AUDIO Board with readily available MAX98357A Amplifier and SPH0645LM4H I2S Microphone modules.
 More instructions to follow, but here is the expected component list*</span>.
 <span style="color:blue">1.
 GOWIN DK-USB Board 2.
 MAX98357A Amplifier Module</span>

 <span style="color:blue">2.
 SPH0645LM4H I2S Microphone module</span>